Work and heat exchanged during sudden quenches of strongly coupled quantum systems: Operator commutativity and equal work quantities in a system quench

 Inserting \cref{eq:estardiff4} into \cref{eq:westaroperator}, with $\pio_{S}^{A} = \Tr_R \left( \pio_{\sur}^{\mi} \right)$, gives

 Thus, $W_{\tot} = W_{H^*} = W_{E^*}$ when a system quench obeys the commutation relations \eqref{eq:commutationrels}.
-In contrast, even when the commutation relations hold, the three work quantities differ if the interaction term changes abruptly.
+In contrast, even when the commutation relations hold, the three work quantities differ if the interaction term changes abruptly~\footnote{The commutation relations do not suffice for deriving $W_{\tot} = W_{H^*} = W_{E^*}$ for an interaction quench.
+The reason appears to be an interplay between partial traces, the tensor-product form of the interaction quench's initial state, and the interaction term's not factoring into system and reservoir factors.}.
 We speculate that this observation extends to the analogous classical setup.